tsither/ClingARC/README.md

 python main.py --mode [wholesale,iterative] --instance [path to instance (e.g. instances/1]
 ```

+The modes determine which prompting method is used.
+Wholesale is the default, iterative prompting demands more tokens.
+Running an instance could run ~3,000 - ~10,000 tokens.

 *Note, the framework has only been tested on a subset of the larger ARC dataset, behavior could be unpredictable or unreliable on instances where the grid size is variable from input to output.